-Article 8a Professional knowledge and competence requirements for insurance and reinsurance intermediaires
+Professional knowledge and competence requirements for insurance and reinsurance intermediaires

-1. Natural persons carrying out the activity of insurance, reinsurance or reinsurance mediationancillary insurance distribution activity, shall hold a diploma certifying successful completion of secondary level education, or shall present certificates and other evidence of formal qualifications showing his knowledge and ability required to carry out the activity of insurance distribution, such as an attestation of competence or certified professional experience or an attestation of successful completion of secondary level education. a professional examination or traineeship.
+- 1. Natural persons carrying out the activity of an insurance, or reinsurance or ancillary insurance distribution activity intermediary, shall hold a diploma certifying successful completion of secondary level education, or shall present certificates andor other appropriate evidence of formal qualifications showing his knowledge and ability required to carry out the activity of insurance distribution, such as an attestation of competence or certified professional experience or an attestation of successful completion of a professional examination or traineeship. - In addition to the requirements set out in paragraph 1, natural Natural persons carrying out the activity of insurance, or reinsurance or ancillary insurance mediation intermediaries, who distribute insurance policies of non-life risks classified under classes 1 to 18 in Part A of Annex I of Directive 2009/138/EC, insurance-based investment products and other policies covering life risks classified in Annex II of Directive 2009/138/EC, shall, in particular, demonstrate compliance with at least the relevant professional knowledge and competence requirements for the relevant insurance product as laid out in points (a), (b) and (c) of Annex II of this Directive. - 2. [deleted] - 2a.
+Natural persons carrying out the activity of an ancillary insurance intermediary shall demonstrate appropriate knowledge of the terms and conditions of the policies they distribute and, where applicable, of rules on handling claims and complaints.

-- 1a.
-FurthermoreIn addition to the requirements set out in paragraph 1, natural persons carrying out the activity of insurance, reinsurance or ancillary insurance mediation covering, who distribute insurance policies of non-life risks classified under classes 1 to 18 in Part A of Annex I of Directive 2009/138/EC, insurance-based investment products and other policies covering life risks classified in Annex II of Directive 2009/138/EC, shall demonstrate compliance with the relevant professional knowledge and competence requirements for the relevant insurance product as laid out in points (a), (b) and (c) of Annex II of this Directive. - 2.
-In addition to the requirements set out in paragraph (1), for the purposes of the freedom to provide services or the freedom of establishment, natural persons carrying out the activity of insurance or reinsurance mediation shall also demonstrate at least three years' professional experience in insurance mediation. - 3.
-Provided that the conditions in paragraphs 1 and 21a are met, the host Member State shall recognise the professional knowledge and competence of natural persons carrying out insurance-or, reinsurance mediationor ancillary insurance distribution activity, acquired in another Member State when they carry out this activity in its territory either under the freedom of establishment or under the freedom to provide services.
-The host Member State shall not restrict, for any reason relating to professional knowledge and competence, the pursuit of insurance or reinsurance mediationdistribution in its territory. - 4.
-Home-Member States may provide that in the cases referred to in the second subparagraph of Article 3(1), theshall require insurance undertaking or intermediaires and insurance intermediary shall verify that the professional knowledge and competence of undertakings to ensure and demonstrate to competent authorities on request that natural persons carrying out insurance mediation are in conformity with meet the requirements:

-(a) of Annex II(a) when distributing products with non-life risks;

-(b) of Annex II(b) when distributing insurance-based investment products;

-(c) of Annex II(c) when distributing products with life risks;
+- 3. Provided that the relevant conditions in paragraphs 1-and, 1a and 2a are met, the host Member State shall recognise the professional knowledge and competence of natural persons carrying out the activity of insurance, reinsurance or ancillary insurance distribution activity, intermediaries acquired in another Member State, when they carry out this activity in its territory either under the freedom of establishment or under the freedom to provide services.
+The in accordance with Article 5.
+When an insurance and reinsurance intermediary or an ancillary insurance intermediary can commence its business in a host Member tate pursuant to Articles 5(3a), the host Member State shall not restrict, for any reason relating to professional knowledge and competence, the pursuit of insurance or reinsurance distribution in its territory. - 4.
+Member States shall require insurance intermediaires and insurance undertakings to ensure and demonstrate to competent authorities on request that natural persons meet the requirements: - (a) of Annex II(a) when distributing products with non-life risks; - (b) of Annex II(b) when distributing insurance-based investment products; - (c) of Annex II(c) when distributing products with life risks;

-to fulfil their obligations under this Directive and, if need be,.
-Member States shall provide publish the criteria used for assessing such persons with training knowledge and competence.
+to fulfil their obligations under this Directive.
+Member States shall publish the criteria used for assessing such knowledge and competence.